wonkodv/hanstool/README.md

 *   `RL_HISTORY`: a string that points to a file with the history of the repl.
 *   `DEBUG`: set to true to do post mortem pdb debugging and show traces with all `log` and `show` messages
+*   `SCRIPTS` If no script is passed on the command line, this variable can specify scripts, seperated by `:` that will be loaded.

 String variables can be configured via environment, but require a `HT3_` prefix, for example in `.bashrc`:
     export HT3_RL_HISTORY=~/.config/ht3/readline_history
     export HT3_DEBUG=1
+    export HT3_SCRIPTS=/opt/imported/scripts:~/__config/ht3
 Other python objects and strings can be configured in scripts.
 The default values are set very early by `ht3.lib`.
 Scripts are run in the order they appear on the command line.